 "URBAN ECOLOGIES" 2021 exhibition opens at Santa Fe Railyard Park Earth Day 4/22

-Beginning Earth Day, April 22, 2021 Art Park 21 will host its second biennial juried exhibition of outdoor eco-centric artworks: “Urban Ecologies” thanks to the partnership of the Santa Fe Railyard Park Conservancy and the Railyard Art Project committee.
+Beginning Earth Day, April 22, 2021 Art Park 21 hosted its second biennial juried exhibition of outdoor eco-centric artworks: “Urban Ecologies” thanks to the partnership of the Santa Fe Railyard Park Conservancy and the Railyard Art Project committee.

-This will feature the temporary siting of several works on the railyard park grounds.
-The installations will have relevance to the environment of New Mexico and will be created by artists from the region.
-They will make use of diverse media to evoke themes such as xeriscaping vs. green lawns; natural and cultural history of the site; botany; the effects of industry; water harvesting and use; economic value of nature; history of over-harvesting of forests.
+This features the temporary siting of several works on the railyard park grounds.
+The installations have relevance to the environment of New Mexico and will be created by artists from the region.
+They make use of diverse media to evoke themes such as xeriscaping vs. green lawns; natural and cultural history of the site; botany; the effects of industry; water harvesting and use; economic value of nature; history of over-harvesting of forests.

-On April 24, 10 am to 2 pm, the artists will be on site to give interpretive comments to the public in compliance with state COVID-19 guidelines.
-Funding support for this project has been provided by the New Mexico Humanities Council and the National Endowment for the Humanities.
+Funding support for this project has been provided by the New Mexico Humanities Council, the National Endowment for the Humanities, and New Mexico Arts.